Asthma Care Services in Atlanta

 6 types of asthma and how they're treated

-- Allergic Asthma – This type of asthma happens when an allergy sets off an asthma flare-up
+- Allergic Asthma – This type of asthma happens when an allergy causes allergic asthma to flare up.

 - Asthma without Allergies – Some people experience asthma that is triggered by an upper respiratory infection like a cold or flu.
 This type of asthma occurs over a brief period of about 10-14 days.